-The benefits offered by a scalable, intelligent, pervasive, optimised and purpose-built visibility solution for any modern data centre should not be underestimated.
-A visibility fabric that scales from just a few connections to thousands and monitors and secures traffic from a centralised network tool farm can reduce both capex and opex through:
+Benefits that matter The benefits offered by a scalable, intelligent, pervasive, optimised and purpose-built visibility solution for any modern data centre should not be underestimated.
+A visibility fabric that scales from just a few connections to thousands and monitors and secures traffic from a centralised network tool farm can reduce both Capex and Opex through:

 • Reduced time to resolution for troubleshooting and security issues via accurate analysis and measurement of network traffic traversing both physical and virtual environments.